fairscape/fairscape-cli/docs/getting-started.md

   --generated TEXT
 ```

-The `register computation` sub-command below uses only the required options to populate the metadata of a computation within the metadata file `ro-crate-metadata.json`.
-A unique identifier is generated automatically to represent the computation.
+The following `register computation` sub-command is designed to populate the metadata of a computation within the `ro-crate-metadata.json` file using only the necessary options.
+Additionally, a unique identifier is generated automatically to represent the computation.

 ``` bash
 fairscape-cli rocrate register computation \